 That sure as hell wasn't part of the life I designed for myself in my head.
 My mom was supposed to be around for a long time.
 We had a plan.
 She would retire and then help me take care of my kids.
 It was always our plan.
 Unfortunately, plans change.

 But life doesn't stop, even when you want it to.
 Because at the same time we found out my mom was sick, I found out I was pregnant.
 Something we had been hoping and trying for for 3 years.
 Naively, I thought that this baby would help heal her and that there was no way that she would pass before seeing my baby.
-But it did happen.
+But she did.
 It wasn't - and still isn't - fair that something my mom wanted as much as I did, she wouldn't be around to experience.

 I know that there is probably some cosmic reason for this happening.
 But I just can't get there yet.
 It's hard for me to understand how someone so good and loving and selfless could be taken from us so quickly and at such a crucial time in life.
 I just have to keep the faith that one day we will see each other again and I will finally have the answers I seek.